udoprog/OxidizeBot/README.md

         replace: "!song list {{rest}}"
       - match: "!volume"
         replace: "!song volume {{rest}}"
+      # Theme songs, that can be invoked with `!song theme <name>`.
+      # This will be played instead of the current song.
+      # The current song will be paused and start playing after this
+      # song has been skipped.
+      themes:
+      - name: blimp
+        track: spotify:track:7JczDg05i29N5C3VMZKIVA
+      - name: setup
+        track: spotify:track:2fZpKgrcAlWzWYwQeFG43O
+        offset: "00:14"
   # List of moderators allowed to perform moderator actions.
   moderators:
     - "setbac"